Egypt: Sports

 Football is the most popular national sport of Egypt.
 The Cairo Derby is one of the fiercest derbies in Africa, and the BBC picked it as one of the 7 toughest derbies in the world.
 Al Ahly is the most successful club of the 20th century in the African continent according to CAF, closely followed by their rivals Zamalek SC.
 They are known as the "African Club of the Century".
 With twenty titles, Al Ahly is currently the world's most successful club in terms of international trophies, surpassing Italy's A.C.
 Milan and Argentina's Boca Juniors, both having eighteen.

 The Egyptian national football team, known as the Pharaohs, won the African Cup of Nations seven times, including three times in a row in 2006, 2008, and 2010.
-Considered the most successful African national team and one which has reached the top 10 of the FIFA world rankings, Egypt has qualified for the FIFA World Cup three times.
+Considered the most successful African national team and one which has reached the top 10 of the FIFA world rankings, Egypt has qualified for the FIFA World Cup four times.
 Two goals from star player Mohamed Salah in their last qualifying game took Egypt through to the 2018 FIFA World Cup.
-The Egyptian Youth National team Young Pharaohs won the Bronze Medal of the 2001 FIFA youth world cup in Argentina.
-Egypt was 4th place in the football tournament in the 1928 and the 1964 Olympics.
+The Egyptian youth national team Young Pharaohs won the bronze medal of the 2001 FIFA youth world cup in Argentina.
+Egypt was 4th place in the football tournament in the 1928 and the 1964 (Note: Egypt participated as the United Arab Republic in the 1964 Summer Olympics.)
+Olympics.

 Squash and tennis are other popular sports in Egypt.
 The Egyptian squash team has been competitive in international championships since the 1930s.
 Amr Shabana, Ali Farag and Ramy Ashour are Egypt's best players and all were ranked the world's number one squash player.
 Egypt has won the Squash World Championships five times, with the last title being in 2019.

-In 1999, Egypt hosted the IHF World Men's Handball Championship, and hosted it again in 2021.
+Egypt hosted the IHF World Men's Handball Championship in 1999 and hosted it again in 2021.
 In 2001, the national handball team achieved its best result in the tournament by reaching fourth place.
-Egypt has won in the African Men's Handball Championship five times, being the best team in Africa.
+Egypt has won the African Men's Handball Championship five times, being the best team in Africa.
 Egypt won the Mediterranean Games in 2013, the Beach Handball World Championships in 2004 and the Summer Youth Olympics in 2010.
-Among all African nations, the Egypt national basketball team holds the record for best performance at the Basketball World Cup and at the Summer Olympics.
+Among all African nations, the Egyptian national basketball team holds the record for best performance at the Basketball World Cup and at the Summer Olympics.
 Further, the team has won a record number of 16 medals at the African Championship.

-Egypt has taken part in the Summer Olympic Games since 1912 and has hosted several other international competitions including the first Mediterranean Games in 1951, the 1991 All-Africa Games, the 2009 FIFA U-20 World Cup and the 1953, 1965 and 2007 editions of the Pan Arab Games.
+Egypt has taken part in the Summer Olympic Games since 1912 and has hosted several other international competitions, including the first Mediterranean Games in 1951, the 1991 All-Africa Games, the 2009 FIFA U-20 World Cup and the 1953, 1965 and 2007 editions of the Pan Arab Games.